(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Why Are Groupons So Cheap?

-While merchants hope they will get new customers and increased business from using Groupon, they can lose money too (see the examples above).
+While merchants hope they will get new clients they can turn into regular customers and increased business from using Groupon, they can lose money too.

 But business owners are at least guaranteed a minimum return from all of the deals sold.
 They also don’t have to spend money on advertising the deals.